webcrawls/DarkOakBan/README.md

 🎮 a silly Minecraft mod to "fix" an obsolete problem

-_(eventually, they let you dye signs)_

-nobody should use this. :)
+_(eventually, they added the ability to dye the color of sign text, rendering this "solution" useless. nobody needs to use this, probably.)_

 ## features

-- kick any player who uses a dark oak sign
+- punish any player who uses a dark oak sign
 - ...

 ![](./docs/demo.gif)